Twinside/Juicy.Pixels/README.md

     * Reading
     * Writing

+ - Tga
+    * Reading 8, 16, 24 & 32 bits unpaletted images (RLE encoded or not).

  - Tiff
     * Reading
         - 2, 4, 8, 16 bit depth reading (planar and contiguous for each)